 Harnessing the power of stem cells to regenerate damaged tissue in a range of diseases, or to generate tissue for organ repair following radical surgery, is a key goal.
 Yet how we can effectively manipulate stem cells for therapeutic use, and how we ensure their survival, for example after transplantation, remain major challenges.

 The identification of physiological stem cells that regenerate tissues led to the discovery of stem-like cells in cancer.
 Cancer stem cells are resistant to therapy and provide a reservoir of cells able to regenerate tumours with their associated genetic heterogeneity, even many years after apparently successful therapy.
 Understanding the origins of cancer stem cells, how they are activated, and how they can be eradicated are key goals that must be met if we are to develop effective anti-cancer therapies.

-The Oxford Stem Cell and Cancer Institute (OSCI) was established in 2008 with funding from the Oxford Martin School.
-The OSCI comprises over core and affiliated 40 laboratories across Oxford and recognizes that the development of more effective stem cell and anti-cancer therapies would benefit from cross-disciplinary research that breaks the traditional taxonomic barriers boundaries between cancer, development and regenerative medicine.
+The Oxford Stem Cell Institute (OSCI) was established in 2008 with funding from the Oxford Martin School and seeded multiple interdisciplinary collaborations and facilitated applications for substantial external funding.
+The OSCI comprises over 45 core and affiliated laboratories across Oxford and recognizes that the development of more effective stem cell and anti-cancer therapies would benefit from cross-disciplinary research that breaks the traditional taxonomic barriers boundaries between cancer, development and regenerative medicine.

 Stem Cells UK - October 1st, 2019

 Richard Gardner Lecture - November 1st, 2019 Prof Michele De Luca

 Oxford Stem Cell Institute Annual Symposium - September 17th and 18th , 2019